alphagov/accessibility-community-notes-and-discussion/audits.md

 ## Getting an audit

-You should use the Digital Marketplace to find an agency to carry out your accessibility audits.
+You can use the [Digital Marketplace](https://www.digitalmarketplace.service.gov.uk/) to find an agency to carry out your accessibility audits.

-Editor's note: does anyone know how the Digital marketplace works?
-Would be good to include some umore useful info here.

 ### Writing a brief